urvesh254/GTU-Result-Fetcher/README.md

 # GTU-Result-Fetcher

-It automate the fetching process of get batch result.
+It automate the fetching process of GTU result.